ipoluboiarynov/familyPocket/documentation/WeeklyReflection.md

 ### Week 15
 This week the main activity is directed towards recording a video presentation and final documentation of the project.
+I recorded a video and posted it on YouTube.
+A link to it is posted in the readme document.

 ### Week 16
+Completion of documents and final check of the project.